samegens/aoc-2023-rust/README.md

 # Advent of Code 2023 solutions in Rust

-This repo is my first code using [Rust](https://www.rust-lang.org/), to solve the problems of [Advent of Code 2023](https://adventofcode.com/2023/).
+This repo is my first code using [Rust](https://www.rust-lang.org/), to solve some of the problems of [Advent of Code 2023](https://adventofcode.com/2023/).

 What I tried to learn: